DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A major protocol version has only one certificate format.

-A DNSCrypt client implementing the second version of the protocol MUST send a query with the `TXT` type and a name of the form:
+A DNSCrypt client implementing the second version of the protocol MUST send a query with the `TXT` type and `IN` class, and a name of the form:

 `2.dnscrypt-cert.example.com`

+The RD (Recursion Desired) bit MAY be set; a resolver serving a certificate for its own provider name ignores it.

 The zone MUST be a valid DNS name, but MAY not be registered in the DNS hierarchy.